Singular Value-based Atmospheric Tomography with Fourier Domain Regularization (SAFR): The Singular Value-based Atmospheric Tomography with Fourier Domain Regularization Algorithm

 One of the main advantages of the proposed SAFR algorithm is the reduced computational cost as well as reduced memory usage compared to standard MVM methods.
 We examine the cost of the proposed three-step Algorithm~\ref{alg:3step} with SAFR against FEWHA \cite{Yudytskiy_2014,Yudytskiy_Helin_Ramlau_2014} and the COMPASS internal LS-reconstructor (LS).

 \begin{itemize} \item \textbf{Three-step approach with SAFR:} The computational cost for the three-step method consists of the cost of the computation of pseudo open loop data, wavefront reconstruction via the CuReD, the tip-tilt component removal of LGS wavefronts, the integrator control and atmospheric tomography via SAFR.
 For $N=M^2$ measurements per guide star, $G$ guide stars and $L$ atmospheric layers, CuReD requires $\mathcal{O}(N)$ Floating Point Operations (FLOPs), while SAFR requires $G$ times the \texttt{fft2}, $L$ times the \texttt{ifft2} and $L\cdot G\cdot N$ computations for the multiplication of the sparse matrix $B$ in \eqref{sparseM}.
 Pseudo open loop data is computed by applying the atmospheric tomography operator onto the wavefronts.
 This is a bilinear interpolation, for which we can leverage the possibility of a matrix free implementation with a cost of $\mathcal{O}(N).$ Note that the domain for the resulting mirror shape updates is predetermined with SAFR to be on an equidistant grid of size $N$ on the domains $[-c_\ell T,c_\ell T]$.
 In reality, the mirrors might be of different size or spacing, and therefore an additional interpolation step is required.
-The singular systems of the matrices $A_{jk}$ for SAFR can be precomputed in soft-real time and the coefficients can be stored in the matrix $B$, as defined in \eqref{sparseM}, which amounts to memory storage requirements for a complex matrix of size ${N\times LG}.$
+For the soft-real time computations, $N$ SVDs for matrices of size $L\times G$ have to be performed, as well as $NLG$ elementary operations.
+Computing the SVDs with bidiagonalization and the QR algorithm is $\mathcal{O}(LG\max (L,G))$, and thus the overall computational complexity of the soft-real time computations of SAFR is $\mathcal{O}(N)$.
+The pre-computed coefficients can be stored in the matrix $B$, as defined in \eqref{sparseM}, which amounts to memory storage requirements for a complex matrix of size ${N\times LG}.$

 \item \textbf{LS reconstructor:} The LS reconstructor computes a control matrix $R$ via singular value decomposition and pseudo-inversion of the interaction matrix (which maps the DM commands $a$ to the sensor measurements $s$).
 The reconstruction $R \cdot s^{(i-1)}$ is inserted into the temporal compensator, which is an integrator.
-The command vector $c$ at time step $i+1$ is computed as
+The command vector $a$ at time step $i+1$ is computed as

 Its computational cost is $\mathcal{O}(N^2)$, required for the matrix-vector multiplication.
 The inversion of the interaction matrix can be pre-computed in soft-real time.
 Therefore, it additionally requires memory storage for the control matrix of size ${NL\times NG}.$